-For visitor's information, go to Gilberts Cove Lighthouse .
+For visitor's information, go to Gilberts Cove Lighthouse website .

 This is a square keeper's house painted white with the lighthouse lantern atop the roof.
 Whereas most lighthouse keepers lived separately from the light itself, the lighthouse keeper and family lived in this lighthouse for over 50 years.
 It is perched upon a small point of land 15 feet above high water level.
 The lighthouse is one of only three of this type left in Nova Scotia.